Get started with MAX Graph in Python

 Let's start by creating a new file called addition.py

-inside of the src/max_ops
+inside of your working

-folder and add the following
+directory and add the following libraries:

 import numpy as np